 MOD ARB/7/33

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network established by an operating agency, has the right to send traffic.
+A satisfactory quality of service and above a minimum level should be maintained corresponding to relevant Recommendations of the ITU.

 Reasons: This proposal is based on CWG/4A2/124.
 This proposals supports the retention of the original provision with slight amendments to ensure right of quality access for the user.